Shreveport family establishes LSUS scholarship to honor son’s memory, help others find their path

 “We thought he was one the right track, but then God took him away,” Sam’s father says.

 The loss of Sam prompted the Lees family to start the Look in the Mirror Foundation, which encourages teens to make positive choices.
 The foundation sponsors a 5K walk and run in Sam’s memory each year.
-The 2023 Sam’s Run will be Saturday, June 3, on the LSU Shreveport campus.
+The 2023 Sam’s Run was held June 3 on the LSU Shreveport campus.

 “Sam was, and will always be, my hero,” his father says.
 “His wallet sits on my dresser.
 Every morning I tap it and say, ‘I love you and I miss you’.”